The Real Cost and Timeline of a Data Mesh Consulting Engagement

 Does data mesh work with our existing Snowflake or Databricks platform?

 Yes.
-Data mesh is an architectural and organizational paradigm, not a product that replaces your cloud data platform.
-Platforms like Snowflake and Databricks are the ideal foundations for a data mesh.
-Their features—such as robust data sharing, granular security controls, and native integration with tools like dbt—are the essential building blocks for creating and managing autonomous data products.
-Your consultant’s job is to use these features to implement the data mesh principles effectively.
+Data mesh is an architectural and organizational approach, not a product that replaces your cloud data platform.
+Snowflake and Databricks are both solid foundations for it - their native data sharing, granular security controls, and integration with tools like dbt are the building blocks for creating and managing autonomous data products.
+Your consultant’s job is to put these features to work implementing the data mesh principles, not to replace your platform.

 Peter Korpak · Chief Analyst & Founder